Seple/Full_dns_block/README.md

 ## 🔹 Overview

-🚀 This script downloads and processes a collection of DNS blocklists to optimize filtering, reduce redundancy, and enhance blocking efficiency.
+This script downloads and processes a collection of DNS blocklists to optimize filtering, reduce redundancy, and enhance blocking efficiency.
 Perfect for those who want to take full control of their network security! 🔒💻

 ---

-## 📌 Collection of All Lists Included in This Script
+## 📌 Collection
-This script downloads and processes a collection of DNS blocklists to optimize filtering, reduce redundancy, and enhance blocking efficiency.
+A comprehensive collection of additional blocklists for enhanced protection!

 ### 🛡 1Hosts – Various Filtering Levels
 - [1Hosts Mini](https://raw.githubusercontent.com/badmojr/1Hosts/refs/heads/master/mini/adblock.txt)